MTSU Cope West Wing Office Renovation

 All non-load bearing materials of the suite were demolished which exposed the existing exterior ribbon windows and poured-in-place concrete roof structure.
-The existing windows were maintained as a design feature allowing occupants to have an exterior view and experience southern exposure daylight.
-The existing concrete roof structure was painted a reflective white which allowed indirect light to diffuse throughout the suite.
+The design team kept the original windows as a design feature allowing occupants to have an exterior view and experience southern exposure daylight.
+The concrete roof structure was painted a reflective white which allowed indirect light to diffuse throughout the suite.

 I.C.
 Thomasson Associates – MPE Engineers